Reflections on Decision on Summary Judgment

 P&P not a contract?

 The Court says the FRB P&P is not a contract and hence no basis for litigation.
 But the policy’s history and language point the other way.
 Faculty criticized HBS’ prior process as “no[t] consistent,” seeking greater confidence going forward.
 Once the P&P was drafted, HBS sent the proposal to every faculty member, asked faculty to read, and facilitated a lengthy in-person discussion.
-FRB Chair Amy Edmondson’s contemporaneous emails show she understood the policy was binding: She complained about rules that granted me rights (“Unfortunately, our FRB policies give him a chance to respond”), but reluctantly did what she thought the P&P required.
+In contemporaneous emails, FRB Chair Amy Edmondson recognized the policy as binding: She complained about rules that granted me rights (“Unfortunately, our FRB policies give him a chance to respond”), but reluctantly did what she understood the P&P to require.
 Key policy text is in accord, using mandatory language such as “will have the opportunity to review … the evidence gathered” (emphasis added).
-And the P&P nowhere says HBS can unilaterally change the policy.
-Each of these factors indicates that faculty reasonably and actually understood the P&P to articulate requirements that must be followed.
+And the P&P nowhere says HBS can unilaterally change it.
+Each of these factors indicates that faculty reasonably and actually understood the P&P to state requirements that must be followed.

 Furthermore, discovery reveals that the FRB framework was created specifically for my case.
 Cunningham’s notes describe Dean Nohria wanting to “launch[]a review process for Ben,” and meeting materials say the first-stated “objective” was to “respond to the Ben Edelman situation in particular.”
 With the P&P literally created for me, there’s obvious tension in denying me its protections.

 This part of my case has broad impact for others.
 If faculty have no claim when Harvard doesn’t follow the P&P, what about other policies?
 What about students?
-In my view, the best path forward is clear rules to guide everyone—not just rules that are easy to read, but rules that are actually followed, that must be followed on pain of litigation.
+In my view, the best path forward is clear rules to guide everyone—rules that not just are easy to read, but actually followed, that must be followed on pain of litigation.
 Alas, this week’s decision moves in the opposite direction.

 Massachusetts law grants me 30 days to appeal.
 I am considering my options.